lawnchairsociety/LD46/README.md

 - [x] Flesh out enemy types (What do they do?
 What are their attacks/special powers?)
 - [x] Flesh out power-ups (What do they do?
 What do they look like?
 Do they add to the overall power of myBUDDY or are they ephemeral?)
 - [x] Art and animations for myBUDDY (IDLE/WALK/THINK)
-- [ ] Art and animations for each enemy
+- [x] Art and animations for each enemy
-- [ ] Art and animations for each power-up
+- [x] Art and animations for each power-up
 - [x] Art for Achievements (No art...just an Achievements window from the menu with the list of ones collected... "???" for any not collected)
-- [ ] Sound effects for myBUDDY
+- [x] Sound effects for myBUDDY
-- [ ] Sound effects for enemy
+- [x] Sound effects for enemy
-- [ ] Sound effects for power-ups
+- [x] Sound effects for power-ups
 - [x] Sound effects for achievements (No)

 ## Installation
 TODO: Describe the installation process (Windows/Mac/Linux)
-- This will probably be a ZIP file with an executable inside.
+- Windows:
+    1. Download 'myBUDDYOS-Win64.exe'
+    2. Double-click the executable to start playing
+- Mac
+    1. Download 'myBUDDYOS-OSX.zip'
+    2. Unzip file
+    3. Double-click on the game (I don't have a Mac to test this with)
+- Linux:
+    1. Download 'myBUDDYOS.x86_64'
+    2. Double-click the executable to start playing

+## Issues
+1. On the Mac that tested this game, there was a black rectangle on the background.
+This is due to graphics card firmware issues with per-pixel transparency.

 ## Contributing
 1. Fork it, please.